Nissan Skyline: S50

 The S50 was sold in some markets with an A150 designation.
 In European markets (and other export markets), it was also marketed as the PMC-Mikado A150.
+The A150 also saw exports to Hawaii.
 The S50-2 was also sold as the S56SE A190D for export markets in Europe and Asia (such as in British Hong Kong), which was equipped with the 55 hp 1.9 liter D-6 OHV diesel engine.
 This model had trim and equipment levels similar to the S50S-2.
 In Europe, period testers commented on the car's compact size (more like a 1.0 than a 1.5) and its sprightly performance, in large part due to the extremely low gearing.
 The car's ample lighting was also noted, offering twin headlights, a bevy of warning lamps, numerous engine room light fittings, etcetera.
 Also lauded were the cars road manners, as evident by the six-cylinder Skyline's competition successes.

 In August 1966, Nissan and Prince merged and the S50 also appeared with Nissan Prince Skyline badging.
 In October 1966, the S50-2 was introduced.
 This light facelift included a new grille and rectangular taillights, as well as changes to the interior, and with the addition of an extraction vent on the C-pillar.
 It was sold as Prince Skyline, Prince A150, or PMC A150, depending on the market.
 All "Prince" dealership locations were added to the existing Nissan/Datsun Japanese dealerships, while retaining the Prince name to become the Nissan Prince Store.

 In August 1967 the S50-3 was introduced.
 The tail lights and front side indicators were changed to a wider rectangular shape, but otherwise the car remained identical to the S50-2 series.
 The S50-3 was the last Prince model to use the G-1 engine.
 The Deluxe trim was rebranded as the S57 series.